toopher/toopher-radius/README.md

-Toopher-RADIUS version 1.2
+Toopher-RADIUS version 1.2.1
 ======================================

 Toopher uses the popular open-source [FreeRadius server](http://freeradius.org/) as the base for its RADIUS solution.

 Installation Requirements
 -------------------------
-* Windows Server 2008 or Ubuntu Server 12.04 LTS: Other Windows OS versions are likely to work without issue.
-For Linux environments, Ubuntu Server 12.04 LTS is currently the primary installation target.
+* Windows Server 2008, Ubuntu Server 12.04 LTS, CentOS/RHEL 6.4 64-bit : Other Windows OS versions are likely to work without issue.
+For Linux environments, only those listed have been tested.
 * Internet Connectivity: The Toopher-RADIUS Server must be able to contact the [Toopher Web API](https://api.toopher.com/).
 Administrators should add appropriate firewall exceptions as necessary.
 * RADIUS-Compatible Gateway Device: The user-facing device or service that is used with the Toopher-RADIUS server must support the RADIUS `Access-Challenge` packet type, allowing the Toopher-RADIUS server to request additional data from the user (for instance, when pairing a new mobile device).
 Almost all commercial VPN products satisfy this requirement, although exceptions do exist (most notably the Microsoft RRAS service)